-Iraqi forces shoot dead 13 protesters in renewed crackdown on unrest
+Iraqi forces shoot dead 13 protesters in renewed crackdown

 The new violence flared a day after Prime Minister Adel Abdul Mahdi appealed to protesters to suspend their movement, which he said had achieved its goals and was hurting the economy.

+In a televised address on Tuesday, Abdul Mahdi said the protests were having an economic impact the country could not afford, and asked demonstrators to refrain from further damaging public and private property.

+“There are many ways to express opinions without disrupting public life,” he said.

-He has said he is willing to resign if politicians agree on a replacement and has vowed a number of reforms.
+Abdul Mahdi has said he is willing to resign if politicians agree on a replacement and has vowed a number of reforms.
 But protesters say that is not enough and the entire political class needs to go.

 “After the first wave of protests, we gave the government until Oct.
 25 to enact reforms,” a 30-year-old protester, who declined to give his name out of safety concerns, said in Baghdad.
 “It has failed to do so, (and) all of its proposed reforms were just routine, the same old stuff.”